JelindoGames/UnityVisualScriptingTutorials/Tutorials/5_NestingGraphs.md

 The issue is that we're trying to reference the Blackboard variable "CurrentSum."
 This is a graph-scope variable originally made in the higher-level graph.
 Therefore, it belongs to that graph only, so we can't access it here!

-We have to make a new Blackboard variable as a replacement - one that we *can* access in the subgraph.
+We have to make a new Blackboard variable as a replacement--one that we *can* access in the subgraph.
 Then, we'll need to change the Get and Set nodes to reference *that* variable instead.

 Once that's done, we should have a working subgraph!
 With the for-loop moved, we can simplify the high-level graph to this: